-- Communicate electronically EDI and/or an AAM Portal (when applicable) is acceptable. - 100% accurate and on-time delivery. - Transmit the Advanced Shipping Notification (ASN) immediately upon shipment conveyance. - Analyze and understand DELFOR (830) and DELJIT (862) schedules and react to schedule variations. - Communicate proactively. - Follow FIFO methodology and ensure 100% traceability in the full supply chain. - Ship according to packaging and transportation routing instructions. - Respond timely to PRRs with corrective actions with focus on root-cause elimination. - Implement robust, repeatable processes using MMOG as reference. - Identify and measure KPIs, with emphasis on root-cause and corrective action. - Reconcile the CUMs upon each EDI submission. - Shelf-life items must have a minimum of 80% of residual shelf life, upon shipment. - Defined process for the identification and management of potential risks to ensure uninterrupted material supply. - Collaboration and cooperation to secure a stable supply chain.
+- Communicate electronically EDI and/or an AAM Portal. - 100% accurate and on-time delivery. - Transmit the advanced shipping notification (ASN) immediately upon shipment. - Analyze and understand DELFOR (830) and DELJIT (862) schedules and react to schedule variations. - Communicate proactively. - Follow FIFO methodology and ensure 100% traceability in the full supply chain. - Ship according to packaging and transportation routing instructions. - Respond timely to problem reporting and resolutions (PRR's) with corrective actions that focus on root cause analysis. - Implement robust, repeatable processes using MMOG as a reference. - Identify and measure KPIs, with emphasis on root causes and corrective action. - Reconcile the CUMs upon each EDI submission. - Shelf-life items must have a minimum of 80% residual shelf-life upon shipment. - Defined process for the identification and management of potential risks to ensure uninterrupted material supply. - Collaborate to secure a stable supply chain.

-Glabal Material Management Operations Guidelines (MMOG/LE)
+Global Material Management Operations Guidelines / Logistics Evaluation (MMOG/LE)

-The global MMOG/LE is a self-assessment and continuous improvement tool that provides the means to enhance materials management efficiency and accuracy while reducing costs from errors and waste.
-MMOG/LE is a global standard of industry best practice for supply chain management processes.
-Its purpose is to establish a common definition of supply chain management best practice and is a common evaluation.
+The global MMOG/LE is a self-assessment and continuous improvement tool that provides the means to enhance supply chain efficiency and accuracy while reducing costs from errors and waste.
+MMOG/LE is a global standard of industry best practices for supply chain management processes.

-AAM recommends that all direct material suppliers complete an annual Material Management Operations Guideline / Logistics Evaluation (MMOG/LE) self-assessment using the latest AIAG version.
+AAM recommends that all direct material suppliers complete an annual MMOG/LE self-assessment using the latest AIAG version.